aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/pp_developer_guide.rst

 By default, we will mark all transformer layers as leaf nodes, so that the tracer will not trace inside these layers.
 If you have some module that might cause tracing problem, you can try to mark them as leaf nodes as well.
 Our previous example also marks the `LlamaRMSNorm` as leaf module for Llama model.

-Special treatment for Huggingface models
+Special treatment for Hugging Face models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Huggingface offers FX support for many of its models.
-We will detect if user is using a Huggingface model (by checking if the model class is `transformers.PreTrainedModel`), and if so we will use the Huggingface's FX tracer to do the symbolic trace.
+Hugging Face offers FX support for many of its models.
+We will detect if user is using a Hugging Face model (by checking if the model class is `transformers.PreTrainedModel`), and if so we will use the Huggingface's FX tracer to do the symbolic trace.
-The Huggingface's tracer has implementation of many functionalities to help tracing, for details please refer to `here <https://github.com/huggingface/transformers/blob/main/src/transformers/utils/fx.py>`__.
+The Hugging Face's tracer has implementation of many functionalities to help tracing, for details please refer to `here <https://github.com/huggingface/transformers/blob/main/src/transformers/utils/fx.py>`__.
-However, please be aware that Huggingface's tracer will check if the model class name belongs to one of the Huggingface models.
+However, please be aware that Hugging Face's tracer will check if the model class name belongs to one of the Hugging Face models.
 So if you create your model class based on some Huggingface model class, it is important to maintain the same class name.
 Below is an example:

 .. code:: ipython3